Peter Ford Student Grant

 l

-The winner of the 2023 Peter Ford Student Grant is:
+The winner of the 2023 Peter Ford Grant is:

 • Mr. Benjamin Howe, University of Manchester, UK, presentation: Understanding the effect of temperature on the fatigue crack growth of austenitic stainless steels in hydrogenated water

-The winner of the 2022 Student Grant is:
+The winner of the 2022 Peter Ford Grant is:

 • Mr. Tai-Cheng Chen, Institute of Nuclear Energy Research (INER), Taiwan, presentation (summary/poster): The combined effect of plastic deformation and thermal aging on the stress corrosion cracking susceptibility of CF8A stainless steels in simulated BWR coolant environment